Cacio e Pepe

-- 1 pound spaghetti
+- 1 lb spaghetti

-- 6 T butter (either salted or unsalted)
+- 6 tbsp butter (salted or unsalted)

-- 2 t ground pepper
+- 2 tsp ground pepper

-- 1 cup freshly grated Parmesan cheese
+- 1 cup freshly grated parmesan

-Step 1.
-Fill a stockpot with heavily salted (and I mean heavy—the salt is key to bringing out the flavor of the pepper and cheese).
+- Fill a stockpot with heavily salted (and I mean heavy—the salt is key to bringing out the flavor of the pepper and cheese).
 Once boiling, add the spaghetti and cook until al dente, about 7 minutes.

-Step 3.
-Grate the Parmesan cheese.
+- Grate the Parmesan cheese.
 Important note: you need fresh Parm for this recipe to work.
 The powdered kind will not melt and has a very different flavor than fresh cheese.
 Use a microplane or very fine cheese grater to make sure the cheese is fine enough to melt without clumping too much.
 Set aside.

-Step 4.
-When the pasta is cooked, before draining, reserve two cups of the starchy pasta water for your sauce.
+- When the pasta is cooked, before draining, reserve two cups of the starchy pasta water for your sauce.
 Drain pasta and set aside.

-Step 5.
-Add one cup of the pasta water to the melted butter and pepper and gently stir together.
+- Add one cup of the pasta water to the melted butter and pepper and gently stir together.

-Step 6.
-Turn the heat off and add the pasta to the pan with the melted butter sauce and use tongs, and toss to coat the spaghetti.
+- Turn the heat off and add the pasta to the pan with the melted butter sauce and use tongs, and toss to coat the spaghetti.
 Slowly add the cheese and continue stirring/tossing and add the remaining reserved pasta water to melt the cheese and combine into the sauce.

-When done, serve and top with additional Parmesan cheese and black pepper to taste.
+- When done, serve and top with additional Parmesan cheese and black pepper to taste.